 Often you go through a process, which is a journey.
-You will make many mistakes along the way – in the end you will have learnt from it and it will all be helpful – however, this is the moment that might seem most hopeless.
+You will make many mistakes along the way – in the end, you will have learned from it and it will all be helpful – however, this is the moment that might seem most hopeless.
 But this is also the moment where you should not give up.
 Because then you would have made the mistakes for nothing.

 What is one piece of advice you would give to a start-up project?

 Keep it small and focus on the core.
 If what you build up gets really popular you can always add stuff.

 What is one tool for business that you would not be able to function without?

 Computers are a really great tool, they speed things up.
 We run a lot of simulations… The other thing is more of a mental tool: Bouncing off ideas with other people, especially if they are not from the same field.
 It is always super useful to have an outsider look at an idea or a prototype.
 For example, last week, we tested a virtual robot prototype on old people; above the age of 70.
 And we got some wonderful feedback because they seemed to be much more honest than younger people.
 They were not taken aback by the novelty, they focused more on its usefulness: Thinking in terms of “how is this useful to me”.

 There is this quote: “Judge your success by what you had to give up in order to get it” (Dalai Lama XIV ).

 I think for some people it can be very easy to be successful just because of circumstances – parents, location, genes and so on – and there are people for whom it is really hard – when even small things can be such huge successes.
 Therefore, I think you always need to see things in relation to where they come from and that is also what I try to measure myself by.

 What is the focal point between business and identity?